eronlloyd/americavoting/README.md

 Visitors to the site will then be able to view detailed reporting in each state of things like voter participation, political party levels, voter sex and age levels (when available).
-At this point, we will not publish indiviudal voter records to protect privacy.
+At this point, we will not publish individual voter records to protect privacy.
 The reports can be filtered at the county, municipality, and district levels.

 Once enough data is in the system, I will begin more advanced analysis